-Who to contact if you have a safeguarding concern 7.0
+7.0 Who to contact if you have a safeguarding concern

 The Trust has appointed individuals who are responsible for leading safeguarding across the organisation.
-Within the Blagrave Safeguarding Team, the DSL will hold overall responsibility for safeguarding processes and procedures and should be contacted directly for more serious, or whistleblowing, concerns.
-All other safeguarding concerns should in the first instance be reported to a named DSO.
+Within the Blagrave Safeguarding Team, the DSL will hold overall responsibility for safeguarding processes and procedures and should be contacted directly for more serious, or whistleblowing, concerns (when concerns are not about the DSL's behaviour).
+All other safeguarding concerns may be reported to either a DSO or the DSL.